MastodonC/mastodonc.github.com/_posts/2018-01-23-the-cycle-of-data-infographic.md

 categories: [data science]
 ---

 We know that making smarter use of data in the public sector is important to transformation and effectiveness - we’ve seen data put to work, by us and others, for purposes from [detecting fraud](https://www.cbronline.com/big-data/analytics/camden-borough-battles-fraudsters-with-ibm-4615242/) to [modelling the impact of new policies](http://www.mastodonc.com/data%20science/send/asc/witan/2017/09/05/demand-projection-send-asc.html).
 But how does this process happen in practice?
-We’ve put together an infographic that illustrates a six-stage process that is common to data projects that have impact*. *
+We’ve put together an infographic that illustrates a six-stage process that is common to data projects that have impact.

 <!--more-->